Nazariglez/notan/README.md

 ## About
 Nae is a portable multimedia layer designed to make your own multimedia apps on top of it with a mid-level and easy to use API.
+//TODO if you want to star fast making a game or a simple app, this is your framework

 ## Goals
 The main goal of Nae is to be the foundation for cross-platform multimedia applications, game engines or games while keeping the user code simple